deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Once he figured out how to use his advantages, Bruuk started to come out on top.
 Especially when he started ruthlessly exploiting his greater weight and Wild’s blind eye.
 By the end of the trip, in fact, Bruuk’s winning streak was growing wider every day.
 He’d rather have earned his victories with skill instead of sheer brawn, but, well…

 ...Outmuscling a Human was *good* for the ego, especially a big one like Wild.
 And Wild was...not what Bruuk was expecting.
-Other brownies often tried to downplay the loss when Bruuk put them in their place, with an “I’ll getcha next time” or something similarly jockular and face-saving.
+Other brownies often tried to downplay the loss when Bruuk put them in their place, with an “I’ll getcha next time” or something similarly jocular and face-saving.
 Wild?
 He just laughed, congratulated him, and went for another round.

 Still: despite all Bruuk’s advantages, Wild was dangerous.
 He’d usually end up winning by the end, just through his sheer endless stamina.
 That a Human could beat even a well-conditioned brownie’s endurance turned out to be completely true.
 Just one more thing to get better at.